 - mental disorders

 A doctor will typically continue to monitor the infant after the diagnosis.
-The doctor will also ask parents or caregivers to watch for the following signs:
+They also may ask parents or caregivers to watch for signs, including:

 - excessive sleepiness